Contact our corporate or local offices directly.

 Project Variants are added in the project's Variant Management dialog, which also allows Parameters to be added to each variant.
 These parameters are typically applied as special (interpreted) strings in Altium Designer documents to indicate which Variant is currently enabled.

-In Draftsman, a project’s current variant selection is made from the Variant menu in the in the View region of the Properties panel, which causes the placed view (such as an Assembly View) to change to reflect the variation, and apply mesh rendering where required – see Tools » Document Options for the Variant rendering settings.
+In Draftsman, a project’s current variant selection is made from the Variation menu in the in the Properties region of the Properties panel, which causes a placed Board Assembly View to change to reflect the variation, and apply mesh rendering where required – see the General section in the Properties panel Document Options for Variant display settings.